ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 ::

-    buildzm.sh zmrepo-el7-x86_64 ~/rpmbuild/SRPMS/zoneminder-1.28.1-2.el7.centos.src.rpm
+    mock -r epel-7-x86_64-rpmfusion_free ~/rpmbuild/SRPMS/zoneminder-1.28.1-2.el7.centos.src.rpm

 Want to build ZoneMinder for Fedora, instead of CentOS, from the same host?
 Once you download the Fedora SRPM, issue the following:

 ::

-    buildzm.sh zmrepo-f21-x86_64 ~/rpmbuild/SRPMS/zoneminder-1.28.1-1.fc21.src.rpm
+    mock -r fedora-26-x86_64-rpmfusion_free ~/rpmbuild/SRPMS/zoneminder-1.28.1-1.fc21.src.rpm

-Notice that the buildzm.sh tool requires the following parameters:
+Notice that the mock tool requires the following parameters:

 ::

-    buildzm.sh MOCKCONFIG ZONEMINDER_SRPM
+    mock -r MOCKCONFIG ZONEMINDER_SRPM

 The list of available Mock config files are available here:

 ::

-    ls /etc/mock/zmrepo*.cfg
+    ls /etc/mock/*rpmfusion_free.cfg

 You choose the config file based on the desired distro (e.g. el6, el7, f20, f21) and basearch (e.g. x86, x86_64, arhmhfp).
 Notice that, when specifying the Mock config as a commandline parameter, you should leave off the ".cfg" filename extension.

 Installation
 ************
-Once the build completes, you will be presented with a folder containing the RPM's that were built.
-Copy the newly built ZoneMinder RPM to the desired system, enable zmrepo per the instruction on the `Zmrepo <http://zmrepo.zoneminder.com/>`_ website, and then install the rpm by issuing the appropriate yum install command.
+Once the build completes, you will be presented with a folder containing the RPMs that were built.
+Copy the newly built ZoneMinder RPMs to the desired system, enable RPM Fusion as described in `How to Install ZoneMinder`_, and then install the rpm by issuing the appropriate yum/dnf install command.
 Finish the installation by following the zoneminder setup instructions in the distro specific readme file, named README.{distroname}, which will be installed into the /usr/share/doc/zoneminder* folder.

-Finally, you may want to consider editing the zmrepo repo file under /etc/yum.repos.d and placing an “exclude=zoneminder*” line into the config file.
+Finally, you may want to consider editing the rpmfusion repo file under /etc/yum.repos.d and placing an “exclude=zoneminder*” line into the config file.
 This will prevent your system from overwriting your manually built RPM with the ZoneMinder RPM found in the repo.

 How to Modify the Source Prior to Build
 ***************************************